Nicole Jung: 2015–2022: Japanese debut with "Something Special", Bliss EP, and new agency

 On March 2, 2016, Jung revealed on her Instagram that she would be releasing her first solo Japanese album, titled Bliss on April 27, 2016.
 The title track from the album is titled "HAPPY", the PV teaser was released on March 31, 2016.
 She had her first solo concerts titled "2016 Nicole The 1st Live" spanning two days, April 29, 2016, and May 1, 2016.
 She end her contract with CJ Victor in 2016 & B2M in 2017.
 She joined Diamond Music for her Japanese promotions.

 In 2020, Jung opened a YouTube channel.

 2022–present: New agency

 In July 2022, Jung decided to sign with new label JWK Entertainment.
 It was also announced that she will return with the digital single "You.F.O" on July 27.

 In February 2023, the agency will release a new digital single "Mysterious" which is scheduled for March 9.

-Other activities
+Solo activities and other works

 Jung was featured on former DSP Media artist Sunha's first album Fahrenheit in the song "String" (2008).
 In April 2009, she sang a duet with former Noel member Kang Kyun-seong called "Happy And".
 In August 2009, she and singer Jay Park became part of historical culture variety show Nodaji, replacing Choi Min-yong and Kim Tae-hyun.
 The show was eventually cancelled due to low ratings in October 2009.